Kristina01111000/Drws_site/README.md

   	-  Automation for emails:	https://knowledgebase.constantcontact.com/email-digital-marketing/articles/KnowledgeBase/43904-Set-up-an-automated-marketing-journey-for-your-customers?lang=en_US
    	- recheck that constant contact is connected to the site every month or so, just look at lists in backend
     	- constant contact makes people choose which list to join if there is going to be more than 1 that they are added to, so only add them to one
+	- Intake forms is going to be on https://my.standardprocess.com/Systems-Survey
 --------------------------------------------------------

 scorecard link: